TimmaLabs/NetsExample/docs/deployment-checklist.md

 * additional information: "Payment terminal version 4.82 required"
 * if the customer is returning his/her existing payment terminal: [payment terminal ID](#how-do-i-figure-out-the-id-of-the-payment-terminal) (or, for older payment terminals, the serial number found on a sticker at the bottom of the terminal device).

 In case the customer's payment terminal is not running the [supported software version](#minimum-supported-terminal-version) you will need to contact Nets and ask them to enable the update.
 For this Nets will need the customer's business (organization) ID or the [payment terminal ID](#how-do-i-figure-out-the-id-of-the-payment-terminal).
-Any updates to the payment terminal software will be carried out during the [installation process](#installation-on-site--remote).
+Any updates to the payment terminal software will be carried out later during the [integration process](#installation-on-site--remote).

 **NOTE** If the customer has an old iPP350/iCT250 terminal (e.g. the Lumo version), you will need to order him/her a new one (Viking version) using the registration form provided above.
-The customer will need to fill in a separate [terminal return form](../assets/palautusilmoitus.pdf) to process the return of the older terminal.
+The customer will need to fill in and mail a separate [terminal return form](../assets/palautusilmoitus.pdf) to process the return of the older terminal.

 **NOTE** Customers should not have to pay any opening/new contract fees.
 If Nets sends them an invoice about this, tell them to contact us.